rchatham/SwiftyAnimate/README.md

 ### Composing Animations

-Compose animations and insert logic to the flow of animatinos using the `then`, `do`, and `wait` functions.
+Compose animations and insert logic to the flow of animations using the `then`, `do`, and `wait` functions.

 #### Then blocks